 However, as IPv4 address shortages become more acute, the address-sharing methods necessary to continue providing service to legacy IPv4-only devices will result in increased costs and decreased performance for those legacy IPv4-only devices, and the only way to avoid this is to move to IPv6.
 With some advance preparation and education, we can help to make the transition to IPv6 smooth.

-Time Warner Cable was an inaugural participant in World IPv6 Launch and has exceeded the initial goal of having at least 1% of its subscribers to be IPv6-capable.
+Time Warner Cable was an inaugural participant in World IPv6 Launch.

 Time Warner Cable Business Class currently offers IPv6 Dedicated Internet Access (DIA) service across most of our footprint.
 We are currently working to enable IPv6 support on Time Warner Cable Business Class Broadband and Wideband access, starting with those customers using dynamic addressing.
 IPv6 service for customers that need static IPv6 addresses will be supported at a later date.

 Residential customers who have a TWC-provided wireless gateway automatically will have IPv6 enabled when it’s available in their service area.
 A reboot of your equipment may be required to fully enable IPv6 in your home network.